 What is the largest lake in the world?

 The largest lake in the world is the Caspian Sea, covering a surface area of 371,000 km².
-Its shores border Kazakhstan, Russia, Turkmenistan, Azerbaijan, and Iran.
+It shares a shoreline with Kazakhstan, Russia, Turkmenistan, Azerbaijan, and Iran.

 What is the largest lake in Africa?